jpetitcolas/jpetitcolas.github.com/_posts/2018-02-20-what-i-learned-from-updating-my-blog-design.md

 ![Masonry Glitch sample](/img/posts/updating-design/masonry-glitch.png)

-Indeed, Masonry computed each card position taking into account their height.
-However, an image has not yet loaded: post card is smaller than expected.
-Once the picture has loaded, position is no longer valid, and we need to relaunch a Masonry layout computation.
-This is easily verifiable: just resize the browser, and the glitch disappear.
+Indeed, Masonry computes each card position taking into account their height.
+However, at the beginning, all images have not yet loaded: post card heights are lower than expected.
+Once pictures are loaded, card heights are increased.
+However, Masonry is not aware of these changes, and still has the lower height positions in memory.
+We need to relaunch a Masonry layout computation to fix it.
+This is easily verifiable: just resize the browser, and the glitch disappears.

-We are obviously not the only one having the issue, so there should be an existing solution.
+I am obviously not the only one having the issue, so there should be an existing solution.
 And indeed, there is [imagesloaded](https://imagesloaded.desandro.com/).
 Just like its name says, this lib executes a function once all images are loaded.
 So, we can update our Masonry code to handle image loads:

 ```js